We look into 10 Swagbucks searches (and discuss Swagbucks search words) that will actually make you, or save you, MONEY.

 So, there you have it folks!

 Now it’s your turn: what are some internet search phrases you’ve used to really make a change to your bottom line?
+What swagbucks searches that pay have you loved doing?
 I’d love to hear all about it!